WarriorWhoCodes/codevisors.github.io/README.md

 # codevisors.github.io

 <li>
-I always believed in giving back to the tech community with particular focus on creating and supporting opportunities for those wanting to start a career in tech, through diversity and inclusion programmes.
+Ankush always believed in giving back to the tech community with particular focus on creating and supporting opportunities for those wanting to start a career in tech, through diversity and inclusion programmes.
 This started out by mentoring and delivering workshops in association with tech for good charities, to creating and building the CodeVisors Community.
 </li>
 <br>
 <li>